 Nowadays, however, joysticks have come a long way but while they’ll never be completely innovative in terms of ground-breaking enhancements or new features they have in recent times become a much more important part of the overall gaming experience.
 Joysticks are no longer only used in flight simulator games; with other titles such as Battlefield 1942 and Battlefield 2 having introduced flight capability into the game, having a joystick to hand can often be beneficial and make for a much more enjoyable experience than fighting for control of an aircraft using a keyboard and mouse.

 This review will look at the Logitech Force 3D Pro Joystick, which is just one of many games controllers available on the market.
 Logitech have an enviable record of producing top quality gaming peripherals, including gaming mice and keyboards.
 So, does the Force 3D Pro stack up?

-Joystick Features & Layout
+Joystick Features & Layout (5 out of 5)